 You’ll also need to bring a padlock, and probably a flashlight as well.
 Units are dark and the flashlight can help you see what’s inside.
 That’s kind of important if you’re trying to quickly estimate the value of the unit.
 The padlock is in case you win.
 If you do, the locker is immediately yours.
 Close the sliding door and lock it up till you’re ready to come back with your truck and trailer to unload it.

 Don’t Get Caught Up In The Excitement

 A couple of parting tips.
-It’s very easy to get caught up in the excitement of the auction and overbid.
+When you’re buying and selling abandoned storage unites it’s very easy to get caught up in the excitement of the auction and overbid.
 To make sure you don’t do that, set a maximum amount you’re willing to spend.
 Do this BEFORE the bidding starts, and stick to your guns.
 I was good at this and it’s why I never lost money on the units I bought.